rsmithlal/Bike-Theft-Mapper/README.md

 #### **How to use it:**
 Simply go to the [Open Wi-Finder](http://openwifinder.com) website and start exploring -- we've taken care of the rest!

 You'll see a set of buttons in the lower left corner of the application.
 Use these to obtain your current location, find the closest Wi-Fi hotspot, and contribute a hotspot location.
+See our [video](http://youtu.be/ksdQD9k1XcQ) on YouTube for more information.

 #### Utilizes:
 * [ArcGIS API for Javascript](https://developers.arcgis.com/javascript/)